 What About Music Theory, Part I

-Knowledge is power.
-Our knowledge of Harmony ... scales, modes [See blog, Modal Harmony], and the manner of building chords by means of triads in various inversions and textures, chord progressions, the principles of voice leading, the basic elements of form ... and from there, our knowledge of counterpoint ... how separate melodic lines sounding simultaneously may interact and work together ... all of this gives us the power to perform repertoire, hymns, and our own improvisations with understanding ... to compose and improvise our own music with purpose and direction.
+The job of theory is mainly to give the new organist and students of music something to "hang their hats on," something which provides a semblance of structure that entails a common language -- a foreign one begging to be learned.
+It's a "semblance of structure" because there are endless possibilities when it comes to analysing music.
+Harmony, in this sense, can be considered the grammar of music.
+Just as a knowledge of grammar provides the building blocks to conveying meanings with language, a knowledge of Harmony provides the building blocks for conveying musical ideas.
+A working knowledge of tonal Harmony ... i.e., scales, modes [See blog, Modal Harmony], and the manner of building chords by means of triads in various inversions and textures, chord progressions, the principles of voice leading, the basic elements of form, and, from there, our knowledge of counterpoint ... how separate melodic lines sounding simultaneously may interact and work together ... all of this gives us the power to perform repertoire, hymns, and our own improvisations with greater understanding and insight and to compose and improvise our own music with better purpose and direction.

-There are many roads to this conceptual learning and many references which may be consulted, all of which are good in their own ways.
-For over 2 decades one of the leading texts for 2 year theory curriculum for music majors has been Tonal Harmony by Stefan Kostka and Dorothy Payne.
+There are many roads to this conceptual learning and many references which may be consulted, all of which have their strong points.
+For over 2 decades one of the leading texts for 2-year theory curriculum for music majors has been Tonal Harmony by Stefan Kostka and Dorothy Payne.
 This book is in use in nearly 800 schools and deals with the practice of Western music from the 17th century to the present day.
 It includes an overview of the fundamentals of music and opens with an exposition of the principles of voice leading.
 From there it devotes itself to diatonic 7th chords, chromaticism with secondary functions, modulation, binary and ternary forms, mode mixture, the Neopolitan, augmented 6th chords, 9th chords, and altered dominants.
 It moves on to discuss the developments and extension of tonal practice that occurred in late 19th century music and provides an extensive introduction to major 20th century (neo-style) practices.
 It also provides brief self-tests (questions and drill material) as various concepts are presented to allow the reader to apply what they've just learned.
 Now in its 7th edition, this is not an inexpensive book but a copy of an earlier edition, which still contains the essential core of the subject, occasionally can be found at a used book store for very nominal cost.

 Knowing that Harmony is only one part of a well-rounded course in the theory of music, work in ear training, harmonic dictation, and keyboard harmony should be coordinated with the study of any Harmony textbook in order to develop a true ability of "thinking sound."
 The book Progressive Harmony by Dr. Raymond Robinson F.A.G.O., revised edition (1962), first published in 1934, is a well integrated resource for organists and organ scholars interested in a logical and (as its name implies) progressive arrangement of this subject matter.
 The author of this text was formerly professor of music theory and organ at Boston University College of Music and was among the most distinguished group of organists in America.
 The basic elements of form have also been included in this book along with many original exercises.
-If additional material about 20th century Harmony is also sought, Hull's Modern Harmony and Miller's New Harmonic Devices may also be consulted.
+If additional material about 20th century Harmony is also sought, Hull's Modern Harmony and Miller's New Harmonic Devices might also be consulted.

 Another book helpful to organists is The Study Of Fugue by Alfred Mann.
 The text of this work was first published by Rutgers University in 1958 and surveys the subject in great detail.
 An additional older reference first published in 1902 is Counterpoint Applied in the Invention, Fugue, Canon, and Other Polyphonic Forms: An Exhaustive Treatise on the Structural and Formal Details of the Polyphonic Or Contrapuntal Forms of Music, For the Use of General and Special Students of Music by Percy Goetschius.
 The polyphonic domain of musical composition as revealed in classic or standard writings is given systematic enumeration and explanation in these two books, and they're both still available on line in paperback reprint for reasonable cost.

-For those who have the stamina to wade into them, the principal theoretical works of Dr. Ebenezer Prout (1835-1909), which have become classics and have been translated into many languages since they first appeared in the late 19th century, might also be found helpful.
+For those who have the stamina to wade into them, the principal theoretical works of Dr. Ebenezer Prout (1835-1909), which have become classics and have been translated into many languages since they first appeared in the late 19th century, might be found helpful.
 This gifted educator and musician (photo) served for many years as professor of Harmony and Composition at the Royal Academy of Music in London, professor at the Guildhall School of Music, and later, as professor of music at the University of Dublin, being awarded an honorary Doctor of Music degree shortly thereafter.
 He was for many years organist of the Union Chapel, Islington, and professor of piano at the Crystal Palace School of Art.
 In 1863 he became one of the first 21 members of the Royal College of Organists.
 Besides being a prolific writer on musical theory he was also the composer of a substantial body of concert, church, and chamber music.
 As for writing for the organ, it's interesting that he advocated the works of J.S.
 Bach and Mendelssohn as being the best models for study.

 (con't in Part II)